UltraXman2022/Machine-Learning-in-Business/README.md

    <li>Calculate the volume of reserves sufficient for developing a new well without losses.
 Compare the obtained value with the average volume of reserves in each region</li>
    <li>Provide the findings about the preparation for profit calculation step</ul></li>
 <br>

-4.Write a function to calculate profit from a set of selected oil wells and model predictions:
+4.Write a function to calculate profit from a set of selected oil wells and model predictions:<br><br>
  <ul><li>Pick the wells with the highest values of predictions</li>
  <li>Summarize the target volume of reserves in accordance with these predictions</li>
  <li>Provide findings: suggest a region for oil wells' development and justify the choice.
 Calculate the profit for the obtained volume of reserves</ul></li>